-An OperationCompleteEvent is always sent when a previously started operation terminates.
+An Operation Complete Event is always sent when a previously started operation terminates.
 It is sent only to the Device Control which started the operation.

 It can either just inform if a successful completion of an output command (e.g. "printed"), returns the data of a requested input operation or gives information if the operation failed, perhaps returning a partial dataset.

-The operationID and identificationID identify the exact operation; the result code contains the result of the operation, the optional data object can deliver additional data.
+The identificationID identifies the operation.
+The operationID identifies the type of the operation.
+The result code contains the result of the operation, the optional data object can deliver additional data.

 If the operation requested is a data input operation, then THIS EVENT MAY BE SUBCLASSED and this subclass will be delivered INSTEAD of an operation complete event.
 To easily identify these events they all start with the letters "OC" followed by the 3 digit device type identifier to mark them as subclasses of the OperationCompleteEvent and give a clear indication as for which device type this event is valid.
-See also the chapter on naming conventions later in this document and the sample in the above object diagram (OCPTRReadDataEvent).
+See also the chapter on naming conventions earlier in this document and the sample in the above object diagram (OCPTRReadDataEvent).